safetysafety1192-dot/protocol-timer-pwa/README.md

 * Data stored in one browser may not automatically appear in another browser or device.
 * Exported files must be managed carefully by the user.

+## Development status

+This project is experimental and has not been fully tested or validated.

+The app was created primarily as a prototype for personal and experimental workflow support.
+Timer behavior, alarms, notifications, data export, and PWA behavior may vary depending on the device, browser, operating system, sleep settings, notification permissions, and power-saving settings.

+Do not rely on this app as the sole timing or logging system for important experiments.
+Before using it in any real workflow, test it thoroughly with non-critical procedures and use a backup timer or independent record-keeping method.

 ## Safety notice

 The authors and maintainers do not guarantee that the timer, alarm, notification, or logging functions will work correctly in all environments.